Ashutosh781/Ashutosh781.github.io/_pages/about.md

   - /about.html
 ---

 I am currently pursuing my MS in Robotics at Oregon State University.
-I completed my BE in Electronics and Communication Engineering from [BITS Pilani, Goa campus](https://www.bits-pilani.ac.in/goa/) in 2023.
+I completed my BE in Electronics and Communication from [BITS Pilani, Goa campus](https://www.bits-pilani.ac.in/goa/) in 2023.

 For my undergraduate thesis, I worked at [Biorobotics lab](https://www.ri.cmu.edu/robotics-groups/biorobotics/), CMU, USA under [Prof. Howie Choset](https://www.ri.cmu.edu/ri-faculty/howie-choset/).
 Some of my notable work there included developing a surface reconstruction module for a robotic ultrasound system and working on distributed and decentralized control for a modular leg-wheel hybrid robot.